 From New York, NY, VICEVERSAH is an emcee that began performing in open mics at age 15.
 Influenced by Guns N Roses, Nirvana, The Wu-Tang Clan, Rage Against The Machine, Doc Cheatham, The Notorious B.I.G., and Led Zeppelin, VICE linked up with producer The Arcitype in 2003 and dropped out of NYU.
 In 2006, his debut album was released, titled “Career Suicide”.
 VICE was selected as one of URB Magazine’s Next 100 Artists.
 In 2008, he released an album titled “James & The Giant Beats”, with features from hip hop legends Kool G Rap, Edo G, and Killa Sha.
 In 2011, VICE released his latest album, titled “Shine Not Burn”.
 Support quality hip hop by buying VICEVERSAH’s music, and be sure to watch his music video for the single “League Of The Pros”.
 Also, keep an eye out for AR Classic Records and watch the music video collaboration for the song “We Came To Rock”.

 From Brooklyn, NY, Domingo is a veteran hip hop producer with a huge career influence by the legendary Marley Marl.
-Since 1992, Domingo made a name for himself by producing for for artists such as Big Daddy Kane, Rakim, Big Punisher, Kool G Rap, KRS-One, Angie Martinez, Chubb Rock, Craig Mack, Das EFX, Dilated Peoples, Fat Joe, Hurricane G, Immortal Technique, Joell Ortiz, Masta Ace, and more.
+Since 1992, Domingo made a name for himself by producing for Big Daddy Kane, Rakim, Big Punisher, Kool G Rap, KRS-One, Angie Martinez, Chubb Rock, Craig Mack, Das EFX, Dilated Peoples, Fat Joe, Hurricane G, Immortal Technique, Joell Ortiz, Masta Ace, and more.
 His compilation albums also include many of these pioneering hip hop artists.
 Domingo’s production style varies, from New York grit to unique soul to Latin.
 Domingo has even produced score music for movies such as Carlito’s Way, One Tough Cop, and Bones.
-Domingo is the founder of Deranged Music Inc and Beats4Tunes.com.
-At Beats4Tunes, aspiring artists can purchase affordable beats for their projects, as well as marketing services.
-Support quality hip hop by purchasing Domingo’s albums listed below.
+Domingo is the founder of Deranged Music Inc and Beats4Tunes.com, where artists can purchase affordable beats for their projects, as well as marketing services.